jxyang44/MyLuksoWalletv2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 MyLuksoWallet is a front-end asset management tool.
-The ultimate goal is to be one of the main platforms new users visit when interacting with Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
-In the future, we also hope to incorporate a relay service, marketplace, and other sensible additions.
+The ultimate goal is to be the main platform new users visit when looking to interact with Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
+In the future, we also hope to incorporate a relay service, marketplace, more Lukso learning and other sensible additions.

 Functionality includes:
 <ul>